MicrosoftDocs/win32/desktop-src/wmmdvdm/evaluation-curve-type.md

 ---
 title: EVALUATION\_CURVE\_TYPE enumeration
 description: The EVALUATION\_CURVE\_TYPE enumeration describes how a property should change over time.
-This value is entered in the XML initialization file and is used only as a tool to help the transform calculate a numeric value for a specific time. ms.assetid: 'eeb3dc9c-2aff-4786-9fb3-a862e160fb59'
+This value is entered in the XML initialization file and is used only as a tool to help the transform calculate a numeric value for a specific time. ms.assetid: eeb3dc9c-2aff-4786-9fb3-a862e160fb59
+keywords:
-keywords: ["EVALUATION_CURVE_TYPE enumeration Windows Movie Maker and DVD Maker"]
+- EVALUATION_CURVE_TYPE enumeration Windows Movie Maker and DVD Maker
 topic_type:
 - apiref
 api_name: